seanhess/icarus/README.md

 ### Todo

-- [ ] make the badguy move around randomly given enough time
+- [x] make the badguy move around randomly given enough time
-- [ ] show "Bad guy in the room" when he's in the same room
+- [x] show "Bad guy in the room" when he's in the same room

+- [ ] Open the terminal via an object
+- [ ] Inspect objects?